SVISHNUVARDHAN3610/Machine-Translationwith-transformers-using-pytorch/README.md

 dataset = load_dataset("opus_books")

-I already loaded tokenization weights and preprocessing weights
-* You can get tokenization and preprocess weights in Weights folder named as
+ You can get tokenization and preprocess weights in Weights folder named as
 * eng_tokens
 * frn_tokens
 * english_preprocessing